rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 npm --save-dev install eslint-loader
 {{< /highlight >}}

-Now we can use the loader in our Webpack configuration.
+Now you can use the loader in your Webpack configuration.

 *webpack.config.js*